 If you are convicted of a criminal offense after your record has been expunged, the conviction will still stand as part of your history and may be used to enhance sentencing.
 For instance, if you get an additional DUI, the expunged conviction will count as your second strike under California laws.

-A San Diego Expungement ATTORNEY WHO CAN HELP
+A San Diego Expungement Lawyer Who Can Help

 Not Guilty.
 Case Dismissed.
 Burglary, Theft, Identity Theft